Want to have a Golden Retriever and a cat?

 Tips For Golden Retrievers & Cats Coexisting

-Everyone knows that a tired dog is a good dog, so to keep your golden retriever from chasing or annoying your cat, keep their energy levels in check.
+There’s a saying that a tired dog is a good dog, so to keep your Golden Retriever from chasing or annoying your cat, keep their energy levels in check.

-As mentioned above, training can help curb a golden retriever’s energy levels, but it also helps with impulse control (they’ll need to resist the urge to chase the cat), as well as obedience when you need to get their attention and ask them to do something like sit or stay.
+As mentioned above, training can help control your Golden Retriever’s energy levels, but it also helps with impulse control (they’ll need to resist the urge to chase the cat), as well as obedience when you need to get their attention and ask them to do something like sit or stay.

 Make sure each animal has their own safe space